 There was a great deal of activity during Phase 4, as the input from the first three phases was used to design, research, test and present the University’s strategic direction.

-We continue to keep our Phase 1 Point of View and Design Constraints front and center in the process.
-And while the first three phases have been focused on creating a Big Idea that is authentic to WMU (real), Phase Four is about focusing the Big Idea to ensure it is relevant to our stakeholders and rare, making us special and competitive.
+All work was grounded in the Phase 1 Point of View and Design Constraints.
+And while the first three phases focused on creating a Big Idea that is authentic to WMU (real), Phase Four was about focusing the Big Idea to ensure it is relevant to our stakeholders and rare, making us special and competitive.

-- We are also conducting a competitive analysis that will assess our competitors’ strengths and weaknesses and how they talk about themselves.
-We will use this analysis to ensure our Big Idea is rare and special.
+- We also conducted a competitive analysis to assess our competitors’ strengths and weaknesses and how they talk about themselves.

-- With the good thinking of the Phase 4 Design Team and Integrated Leadership (the President’s Cabinet and Provost’s Council combined), we are building a simple framework that integrates existing and new offerings into a unified, valuable student experience that reaches across the entire Western experience inside and outside the classroom.
+- With the good thinking of the Phase 4 Design Team and Integrated Leadership (the President’s Cabinet and Provost’s Council combined), a simple framework was built that integrated existing and new offerings into a unified, valuable student experience that reaches across the entire Western experience inside and outside the classroom.